Refugee Women Organization (REWO) Uganda

 A society where women, children, and youth are empowered for self-reliance.

-Bidibidi Refugee Women Organization (BREWO) is a refugee Women-led, non-profit organization working in Uganda to empower displaced communities.
-Through education and skills training, Protect, food security and Livelihood, and peacebuilding initiatives, BREWO tackles barriers to learning, fights hunger, and addresses the root causes of violent conflicts.
+Bidibidi Refugee Women Organization (REWO) is a refugee Women-led, non-profit organization working in Uganda to empower displaced communities.
+Through education and skills training, Protect, food security and Livelihood, and peacebuilding initiatives, REWO tackles barriers to learning, fights hunger, and addresses the root causes of violent conflicts.
 Our mission is to foster self-sufficiency and build peaceful, resilient communities where every individual can thrive."

 Empowering Through STEM: Soap-Making Skills for Refugee Youth and Women